Code-Institute-Submissions/sipostudent-Milestone-Project-1/README.md

 #### Media

 - The photos used on this website were obtained from [Pexels.com](https://www.pexels.com/ "Pexels Official Site") and the audio was sourced from [findsounds.com](http://findsounds.com/ "FindSounds Official Site").
 All photos can be used for free, for commercial and non-commercial use, attribution is not required, and photos can be modified.
 All audio clips can be used for free, for commercial and non-commercial use, and attribution is not required.
-For further information, please refer to the relevant websites attached via hyperlink to the relevant media source title.
+For further information, please refer to the relevant websites attached via hyperlink to the corresponding media source title.

 #### Acknowledgements

-- I received inspiration for this project from visiting [awwwards.com](https://www.awwwards.com/30-single-page-websites.html "Awwwards Official Site"), but mostly from my interaction with other students on the Code Institute Full-Stack Developer Programme.
+- I received inspiration for this project from visiting [awwwards.com](https://www.awwwards.com/30-single-page-websites.html "Awwwards Official Site"), but mostly from my interaction with other students on Code Institute's Full Stack Software Development Programme.